International Artist Diploma

 All students accepted onto this programme will have their tuition fees covered in full.

-Important information: Due to the global disruption caused by the Coronavirus pandemic, our IAD programme will not run during the 2020-2021 academic year.
-All applicants who were invited to audition for 2020 entry will automatically be invited back to audition for our 2021 programme on either 15 or 16 March next year.
-Please let us know by 30 September if you no longer wish to audition or if you are unable to make the scheduled audition dates and we will try our best, where possible, to accommodate you.
+Important information: Due to the global disruption caused by the Coronavirus pandemic, our IAD programme is not running during the 2020-2021 academic year.
+All applicants who were invited to audition for 2020 entry will automatically be invited to undertake an online audition for our 2021 programme in March 2021.

-If you are interested in learning more, please read the information within the downloads section or email David Horne, Head of Graduate School, at firstname.lastname@example.org.
+If you have any further questions, please email David Horne, Head of Graduate School, at firstname.lastname@example.org.